William Feaver: Education

 Feaver was educated at Nottingham High School and Keble College, Oxford.
 After graduating from Oxford he became a teacher at Newcastle's Royal Grammar School (1965–71) before being appointed the Sir James Knott Fellow at Newcastle University.
 He is currently an academic board member of the Royal Drawing School.

 Career as art critic

 While at Newcastle, Feaver became the art critic of the Newcastle Journal before being appointed successively to the Listener (1971–75) and the Financial Times (1974–75) before being joining the Observer.
 He won the Art Critic of the Year award in 1983.
-Feaver conducted an exemplary interview with Lucian Freud in 1992, The artist out of cage on Freud's 70th birthday, which has been re-published in English and German in the catalog of the Museum für Moderne Kunst Frankfurt exhibition Lucian Freud: Naked Portraits.
+Feaver conducted an interview with Lucian Freud in 1992, The artist out of cage on Freud's 70th birthday, which has been re-published in English and German in the catalog of the Museum für Moderne Kunst Frankfurt exhibition Lucian Freud: Naked Portraits.

 His 2019 book, The Lives of Lucian Freud, was shortlisted for the 2019 Baillie Gifford Prize.